How Can Organizations Make Best Use of Lift and Shift Cloud Migration?

 Points to consider while choosing the Lift-and-Shift Cloud Migration Strategy

-- Making the move: The life span of the application and data should be more than 12 months as a shorter period deems it unworthy of a move to the Cloud
+- Making a move: The life span of the application and data should be more than 12 months, as a shorter period deems it unworthy of a move to the Cloud

 - Determine types of access: Finalize the number and types of access required for operating the applications and accessing data.
-It is also essential to do any additional analysis for knowing how to offer access to data which is present in the code or data transitioned
+It is also essential to do any additional analysis to know how to offer access to data that is present in the code or data transitioned

 - Migration strategy: Since organizations own numerous small applications and a variety of data, it is vital to amalgamate all the information at once for easy refactoring in the Cloud

-- The check-list: Before setting up the cloud environment, it is essential to check the applications and data regarding regulatory requirements and compliance.
-Once migrated, a regular validation testing should be initiated
+- The checklist: Before setting up the cloud environment, it is essential to check the applications and data regarding regulatory requirements and compliance.
+Once migrated, regular validation testing should be initiated

 When to employ the Lift-and-Shift Cloud-Migration Model?